Causal Variational Principles on Measure Spaces: A Variational Principle in Infinite Space-Time Volume

 and the fact that~$c$ is the longest Jordan chain, we conclude that

-Since~$\Sl .|. \Sr$ is non-degenerate, we know that there is a Jordan chain~$c'$ such that the inner product~$\Sl f^{(c)}_1 | f^{(c')}_{L(c')} \Sr$ is non-zero.
+Since~$\Sl .|. \Sr$ is non-degenerate, we know that there is a Jordan chain~$c'$ such that the inner product~$\Sl \f^{(c)}_1 | \f^{(c')}_{L(c')} \Sr$ is non-zero.
 If possible, we choose~$c'=c$.
 Then all the inner products between the basis vectors of the chains~$c$ and~$c'$ can be computed as follows,

+The last inner product clearly vanishes if~$l+l'-L<1$, whereas it is non-zero if~$l+l'-L=1$.
+In the remaining case~$l-l'-L>1$, we can make the inner product to zero by the transformation

-and this vanishes unless~$l+l'-L=1$.
-Hence~\eqref{chainc} is satisfied for the chains~$c$ and~$c'$.
-Furthermore, one easily verifies that the subspace of~$V$ spanned by the vectors~$f^{(c)}_l$ and~$f^{c'}_l$ is non-degenerate.
+(note that the vector~$\f^{(c)}_{1}$ is in the kernel of~$B$, and thus the matrix elements of~$B$ remain unchanged).
+After these transformations, the relations~\eqref{chainc} are satisfied for the chains~$c$ and~$c'$.
+Furthermore, one easily verifies that the subspace of~$V$ spanned by the vectors~$\f^{(c)}_l$ and~$\f^{c'}_l$ is non-degenerate.
 Hence by going over to its orthogonal complement, we can proceed iteratively, proving~\eqref{chainc}.

 According to~\eqref{chainc}, all the inner products between the basis vectors remain unchanged if we rescale the basis vectors for any parameter~$\rho>0$ according to

 But this transformation multiplies all matrix entries of~$B$ by a factor~$\rho^{-1}$.
 Thus by choosing~$\rho$ sufficiently large, we can arrange that the matrix entries of~$B$ become arbitrarily small.
 We point out that the Jordan basis is not pseudo-orthonormal.
 But since the transformation matrix from the Jordan basis to the pseudo-orthonormal basis can be chosen independent of~$\rho$, we can make the matrix entries of~$B$ arbitrarily small even in a pseudo-orthonormal basis.